bianca9901/hangman/README.md

 ### Solved Bugs

-* Initially, it was an issue with colorama.
+* Initially, it was an issue with Colorama.
 The selected color would persist and affect all upcoming print statements.

 * I fixed it with the help of [this](https://www.youtube.com/watch?v=u51Zjlnui4Y) video.
-The solution was to implement a parameter called "autoreset=true" to the colorama module.
+The solution was to implement a parameter called "autoreset=true" to the Colorama module.

-* The bug was fixed and afterwards I could apply colors to specific print statements without any concerns.
+* The bug was fixed and afterward, I could apply colors to specific print statements without any concerns.

 ### Unsolved bugs
 None
 ### Mistakes

 In the initial version of my game, I had only one section for all of the code.
 In this section, I relied heavily on if/else/elsif statements.
 This quickly became messy and hard to maintain.
 However, after having my first project portfolio talk with my mentor, I realized the need for a better structure.
-Together we made a flowchart and after that I made huge improvements by:
+Together we made a flowchart and after that, I made huge improvements by:
 * Defining a lot more functions.
 * Creating two sections, "Game()" and "Main()".
 * In the game() section, I implemented the core of the game.
 Including some, but not all statements, (such as the code responsible for the hangman stages updating and input validation, etc.)